Why doesn’t YouTube watch time reach 4,000 hours? 2026 Practical Guide

 It sounds exaggerated, but think about it from another perspective.

-Let's say your video is 10 minutes.
+Let's say your video is 10 minutes long.

 Then every time you watch effectively, you will contribute about 5 minutes of viewing time.